Fleckism/SecurityPlus/SecurityPlus/09 A Secure Network Desings.md

 # SECURE NETWORK designs #A_D

-A [[secure network design]] provisions the assets and services underpinning business workflows with the properties of confidentiality, integrity, and [[My linked notes/Dictionary/Availability]].
+A [[secure network design]] provisions the assets and services underpinning business workflows with the properties of confidentiality, integrity, and [[Availability]].
 Weaknesses in the network architecture #A_D make it more susceptible to undetected intrusions or to catastrophic service failures.
 Typical weaknesses include:

 -   **Single points of failure**—a "pinch point" relying on a single hardware server or appliance or network channel.
 -   **Complex dependencies**—services that require many different systems to be available.
 Ideally, the failure of individual systems or services should not affect the overall performance of other network services.
--   **[[My linked notes/Dictionary/Availability]] over confidentiality and integrity**—often it is tempting to take "shortcuts" to get a service up and running.
+-   **[[Availability]] over confidentiality and integrity**—often it is tempting to take "shortcuts" to get a service up and running.
 Compromising security might represent a quick fix but creates long term risks.
 -   **Lack of documentation and change control**—network segments, appliances, and services might be added without proper change control procedures, leading to a lack of visibility into how the network is constituted.
 It is vital that network managers understand business workflows and the network services that underpin them.
 -   **Overdependence on perimeter security**—if the network architecture #A_D is **"flat"** (that is, if any host can contact any other host), penetrating the network edge gives the attacker freedom of movement.